 Too many lines (variables) can make your chart complicated and hard to decipher.
 You may also find your audience constantly referencing the legend to remind them which one they are looking at.
 If you have too many variables, it’s time to consider a second (or even third) chart to tell this story.

-When it comes to layout, keep your numbers relevant!
-When you set up your axis scales keep it close to the highest data point.
-For example, if we had set the y axis above to track all the way to 200K (when our highest data point is just over 90K), our chart would have been squished and hard to read.
-The top half would have been wasted space and the data crammed.
+When it comes to layout, keep your numbers relevant.
+When you set up your axis scale, keep it close to the highest data point.
+For example, if we had set the y-axis above to track all the way to 200K (when our highest data point is just over 90K), our chart would have been squished and hard to read.
+The top half would have been wasted space, and the data crammed.
 Let your data breathe a little!

 A great feature of line charts is that you can combine them with other types of data visualization, such as bar graphs.
-Using a double y axis, one for the bar graph and one for the line, show two elements of your story in one graph.
-The primary y axis below shows orders (bar graph) and the secondary y axis is sales totals (line).
-The metrics are different, and useful independently, but together they tell a compelling story.
+Using a double y-axis, one for the bar graph and one for the line, allows you to show two elements of your story in one graph.
+The primary y-axis below shows orders (bar graph), and the secondary y-axis is sales totals (line).
+The metrics are different and useful independently, but together, they tell a compelling story.

 When to Use Maps

-Besides just being cool, maps are great at visualizing your geographically data by location.
-The data on a map is often displayed in a colored area map like above or a bubble map.
-Since maps are so effective at telling a story they are used by governments, media, NGOs, nonprofits, public health departments…the list goes on.
-Maps aren’t just for displaying data they direct action.
-This has been seen, most recently, through the Zika outbreak.
-Mapping the spread of disease has helped health officials track the disease and effectively distribute resources where they are most needed.
+Maps are great at visualizing your geographic data by location.
+The data on a map is often displayed in a colored area map (like above) or a bubble map.
+Because maps are so effective at telling a story, they are used by governments, media, NGOs, nonprofits, public health departments – the list goes on.
+Maps aren’t just for displaying data; they also direct action.
+This was seen most recently through the Zika outbreak.
+Mapping the spread of the disease has helped health officials track it and effectively distribute resources where they are most needed.

 Even if you aren’t saving the world from Zika, maps can help!
 For example, they are great at comparing your organization’s sales in different regions.